Skip to content

 Core Concepts

-Events are the only primitive.
+Events are the primary primitive.
 Everything you store is an Event: - It can age (ttl, fusion). - It can change weight (fusion_count, reputation). - It can hide meaning (blind_payload).

 Most integrations only need these 4 endpoints.